lopi-py/luau-lsp.nvim/README.md

 * [tree sitter luau](https://github.com/polychromatist/tree-sitter-luau)

 ### TODO
-* Add some action to sync treesitter queries
 * Add some way to set local configs, might be useful for `server.types` or `sourcemap.rojo_project_file`